USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_ISAM.md

 setenv Mechanism cb6r5_ae7_aq              #> chemical mechanism (see $CMAQ_MODEL/CCTM/src/MECHS)
 ```

-Verify that the bldit_cctm.csh script uses the name of the mechanism and the dry deposition scheme in the BLD directory name:
+Verify that the bldit_cctm_isam.csh script uses the name of the mechanism and the dry deposition scheme in the BLD directory name:

 #> Set and create the "BLD" directory for checking out and compiling
 #> source code.
 Move current directory to that build directory.